geeek-io/geeek-template-devcontainer/README.md

 -   ⚡ **Performance**: Persists `mise` tools and caches across rebuilds using named Docker volumes.
 -   🐳 **Docker-in-Docker Ready**: Easily configured for workflows that require running Docker inside the container.
 -   🤫 **Secret Management**: Integrated with `sops` and `age` for securely managing secrets in your repository.
--   🤖 **MCP Gateway**: Includes the [Model Context Protocol (MCP) Gateway](https://hub.docker.com/r/docker/mcp-gateway) for extending the environment with containerized tools.
+-   🤖 **Model Context Protocol (MCP) Integration**: Extends AI agent capabilities with tools like GitHub, Serena, and Context7 through a unified script-based approach.

 ## 🚀 Quick Start